 It will do us all well to remember that the word Targum is a Hebrew word which simply means “translation.”
-Therefore, the original 80 books of the 1611 King James as well as the Septuagint, and eventually the Vulgate, are themselves Targum.
+Therefore, the original 80 books of the 1611 King James, as well as the Septuagint, and eventually the Vulgate, are themselves Targumim (plural for Targum).
 English Targum.
 Greek Targum.
 Latin Targum.
 Aramaic Targum.
-They’re all Targums.
+They’re all Targumim.
 The major difference here is that the second Temple era Hebrews did not use the English Targum, nor the Latin Targum, and the Greek Targum was very unlikely their most common language spoken.
 Aramaic was.

 My readers are likely all intimately familiar with the first six chapters of Genesis, as presented in the Hebrew Masoretic.
 While I recommend that everyone give the Aramaic Targum a read on their own, I am presenting some 25 differences between the two texts.
 In every case, the Targum gives a clearer picture.
 Perhaps we are all so accustomed to fuzzy eyesight.
 Not everyone will be pleased with what they read.

 The abyss shown to us for the last time in the book of Revelation makes its appearance very early on in the Targum.
 Its inclusion here gives the vacant and desolate earth a pair of eyes which stares uneasily at the reader, as if to say, Something happened.
 You will also want to take note that the abyss is here described as being a physical feature of the created world.
 The ancient coordinates likely correspond with the north pole and the entrance way to hollow Earth.